Keep in Touch

 Barudua Village, which encompasses Cikidang, sits at the foot of Mount Barutunggul in West Java.
 Its people have a powerful tie to the forest; it is the home of their ancestors, a crucial watershed, and a source of renewable products.
 Most of the people hunt and grow small vegetable crops.
 The area’s beautiful rivers attract tourists, another source of income.

 Officially, the forest near Cikidang is protected, but enforcement is spotty.
-Volunteers from the community have already formed groups to protect the forest and are reporting instances of tree-cutting to the forest police.
-They will use a Seacology grant to build a monitoring post and buy monitoring equipment, such as GPS units and walkie-talkies.
+Volunteers from the community already protect the forest and report instances of tree-cutting to the forest police.
+With a Seacology grant , they will build a monitoring post and buy monitoring equipment, such as GPS units and walkie-talkies.
 They will also buy coffee plants (to cultivate outside the protected area) and native tree seedlings, to help restore the forest.
-They have been given official permission to plant trees on the steep slopes, to help control erosion.
+They have official permission to plant trees on the steep slopes, to help control erosion.

 - +